DanieleF36/SEII_Main-Project/Retrospective/Retrospective_3.md

-TEMPLATE FOR RETROSPECTIVE (Team 14)
+TEMPLATE FOR RETROSPECTIVE (Demo 3)
 =====================================

 The retrospective should include _at least_ the following